yodrew/yodrew.github.io/_pages/reports/7x1-day.md

 I learned the principle of _masculinity as respectful dominance_ (see _Tao of Badass_ by Joshua Pellicer and _Book of Pook_ by Pook).
 This idea shocked me after living 25 years with feminist indoctrination and its mounting gender warfare.

 I laughed harder than I ever have at hundreds of pick-up stories in _The Game_ by Neil Strauss and _Get Laid or Die Trying_ by Jeff Allen.
 PUA is super liberating.
 I am trying this new way of being toward women, alternately succeeding slightly then bombing.
-Still an [AFC](http://www.pualingo.com/pua-definitions/average-frustrated-chump-afc/), but the ducks are slowly lining up.
+Still an [AFC](https://puamore.com/wiki/afc/) (also [here](https://cdn.preterhuman.net/texts/sex/Technique/Seduction/seductionlibrary/afc.html)), but the ducks are slowly lining up.

 UPDATE: The pickup I studied at first was _indirect_.
 It made my "game" more awkward than ever.
 It is the source of the sleaziness I never liked about pickup.
 After eight months of this, I came across the _direct_ approach to pickup: telling a woman right away why I noticed her and the romantic purpose I am talking to her for.
 This is a consistent application of the alpha/dominant idea to pickup.
 A dominant man needn't hide his intentions behind memorized techniques and lines, as in the _indirect_ approach.